-In 2019, it is impossible to deny Hip-Hop’s seemingly limitless, global influence and the impact that the genre and greater culture has managed to make worldwide.
-From the music industry itself, to film, television, fashion, sports, comics, video games, fine art, dance trends and even obscure niche internet cultures Hip-Hop as a musical genre and broader encompassing culture has without a doubt left a indisputable, lasting mark the world over.
-In the nearly forty years since Hip-Hop left the five boroughs of New York and slowly began its proliferation throughout the country and eventually to the rest of the outside world; you’d be hard pressed to find a single industry, artistic medium, movement or cultural trend that has not in some way or degree been influenced or latched itself on to the prominence and resilient popularity of Rap music and Hip-Hop culture.
-What began as a hyperlocal artistic phenomenon, conceived and pioneered by Black and Latino youth in some of the most impoverished neighborhoods of New York City, has grown into a literal billion dollar industry that was expanded far beyond the culture’s four basic elements of DJing, MCing, B-Boying, and graffiti writing which served as the cultures most basic pillars.
+In 2019, it is impossible to deny Hip-Hop’s seemingly limitless, global influence and the impact that the genre and greater culture have managed to make worldwide.
+From the music industry itself, to film, television, fashion, sports, comics, video games, fine art, dance trends, and even obscure niche internet cultures Hip-Hop as a musical genre and broader encompassing culture has without a doubt left an indisputable, lasting mark the world over.
+In the nearly forty years since Hip-Hop left the five boroughs of New York and slowly began its proliferation throughout the country and eventually to the rest of the outside world; you’d be hard-pressed to find a single industry, artistic medium, movement or cultural trend that has not in some way or degree been influenced or latched itself on to the prominence and resilient popularity of Rap music and Hip-Hop culture.
+What began as a hyperlocal artistic phenomenon, conceived and pioneered by Black and Latino youth in some of the most impoverished neighborhoods of New York City, has grown into a literal billion-dollar industry that was expanded far beyond the culture’s four basic elements of DJing, MCing, B-Boying, and graffiti writing which served as the cultures most basic pillars.
 While the genre has garnered immeasurable success in industries and places once thought unimaginable, one area has remained stubbornly elusive for the genre to find a stable footing.
 That medium being dramatic television on both cable and major streaming services.
 We’re going to take a look at several of these ill-fated television programs and see if we can find out why these Hip-Hop centric and inspired dramas can’t seem to land a home on cable and major Streaming Platforms?

 VH1’s The Breaks